liangzid/FusionNeuralNetwork/README.md

 ```bash
 python3 train.py --gpu_ids 0,1,2,3 --name LiangZiZuiShuai --read_name ft_ResNet50 --train_all --batchsize 2 --color_jitter --which_epoch last
 ```
+Warning: the batchsize must be 2. if you want to change that,come to ./Model/hand-on-feature/LOMO.py ,maybe in 315th line,and change the batchsize.You can also use it to change the LOMO feature.

 ## Test
 Use trained model to extract feature by
 ```bash